 These versions are much more open in their progression.
 Throughout the game, you'll find items that will give you extra abilities such as the Sandals of Ikumptet for a higher jump or the Horus Feather for levitation.
 With six artifacts in total, the way the game is played it drastically changed.
 On top of the fast-paced shooting, there's an added emphasis on exploration and experimentation not dissimilar to Metroid's first foray into 3D with the Prime series.
 Some levels even have multiple exits which can only be accessed once certain abilities have been collected.

 Despite the fanboy's cries, each version is definitely worth playing.
 The DOS version was put into production first, and it being the least favourable of the three does not make it a bad game.
-The quality of the work put on shows.
-The sprite work is detailed with some very good animations, along with interesting level design that makes it more than simply a Doom clone many see it as.
+The quality of the work shows for itself.
+The sprite work is detailed with some nice animation giving them life in the interestingly designed levels that makes it more than simply a Doom clone.
 The Saturn version has gone down in history, if only for the Death Tank mini-game.
 Under the surface, it's also a revolutionary adventure way ahead of its time.
 The PlayStation version is very similar in game-play to the Saturn's but with some minor alterations to the levels making it different enough to be its own game.
 It's an almost perfectly emulated performance on PC is also far better than that of the Saturn, which I've yet to adequately get running in such a way that I can share.

 After Powerslave, Lobotomy only released two more games for the Saturn: Duke Nukem 3D and Quake.
 Both are considered among the best 'ports' of each game, but in truth they were re-made and re-built from the ground up using their own SlaveDriver engine.
 This cost a lot more money than they were anticipating having underbid themselves into liquidation.
 If only their business acumen matched their talent and enthusiasm.